jxom/react-loads/README.md

 - [Introducing React Loads — A headless React component to handle promise states and response data](https://medium.freecodecamp.org/introducing-react-loads-a-headless-react-component-to-handle-promise-states-and-response-data-f45cb3621335)
 - [Using React Loads and caching for a simple, snappy loading UX](https://medium.com/localz-engineering/using-react-loads-and-caching-for-a-simple-snappy-loading-ux-a91506cce5d1)

+## Happy customers

+- "I'm super excited about this package" - [Michele Bertoli](https://twitter.com/MicheleBertoli)
+- "Love the API!
+And that nested ternary-boolean example is a perfect example of how messy React code commonly gets without structuring a state machine." - [David K. Piano](https://twitter.com/DavidKPiano)
+- "Using case statements with React components is comparable to getting punched directly in your eyeball by a giraffe.
+This is a huge step up." - [Will Hackett](https://twitter.com/willhackett)

 ## Special thanks